LiorSinai/liorsinai.github.io/_posts/2021-08-11-sudoku-reader-part3-digits.md

 Once we are sure the region of interest is not empty, we can extract the digit.
 We could use the same contour algorithm as in [part 2][grid_extraction].
 However we want all the digit's pixels not just the border.
-A more efficient approach is use a different algorithm based on the concept of connected components, where each connected component is made up of non-zero pixels that are direct neighbours of each other.
+A better approach is the concept of connected components, where each connected component is made up of non-zero pixels that are neighbours of each other.
-The simplest algorithm is a floodfill approach - find one pixel, then determine its neighbours and those neighbours' neighbours and so on.
+The simplest of these algorithms is a floodfill approach: find one pixel, then determine its neighbours and those neighbours' neighbours and so on.
 I've used a more complex and efficient algorithm provided by ImageMorphology.jl called `label_components`.
 I must confess, I don't fully understand it.
 You may inspect the source code [here][label_components].
-This returns a matrix where each component's pixels have a unique index, starting from 1.
+This function returns a matrix where each component's pixels have a unique index, starting from 1.
 For example, here is a label map for the whole image:
 <figure class="post-figure">
 <img class="img-95"